 Keep in mind that Wix uses a plain text editor which is very limited in terms of formatting options.
 Furthermore, it also lacks several features like featured images, backdating posts, creating private posts and more.

 On the contrary, WordPress can be the most powerful blogging option compared to other platforms.
 It first started as a blogging platform and gradually evolved into a full-blown website builder.
 Up to now, this platform powers nearly 38% of all websites worldwide.

-WordPress has all the blogging features you need such as tags, categories, native commenting system and all other advanced features.
+WordPress has all the blogging features you need such as tags, categories, a native commenting system, and all other advanced features.
 Most importantly, you can extend your blog using plugins and add any feature that you can think of.
 Here again, a bit of technical expertise can go a long way that will help you to power your blog.